Justin Frye: UCLA

 In 2018, Chip Kelly hired Frye as the offensive line coach at UCLA.
 Despite UCLA's 3–9 record in Frye's inaugural season with the Bruins, the Bruins' rushing attack improved by over 40 yards per game from the previous season.
 Additionally, running back Joshua Kelley rushed for 1,243 yards in 2018, including 289 yards against crosstown rival USC; Kelley's 289 yards were the most generated by a running back in the history of the UCLA–USC rivalry.
 Over the final eight games of the season, UCLA averaged over 432 yards of offense per game, including over 164 rushing yards per game.
 Following the 2018 season, Frye was promoted to offensive coordinator, although he continued to coach the Bruins' offensive line.

 Ohio State

 On January 11, 2022, it was announced that Frye would take the position of associate head coach for offense and offensive line coach for the Ohio State Buckeyes, succeeding former offensive line coach Greg Studrawa, who was fired on January 6, 2022.
 Frye and Buckeyes' head coach Ryan Day coached together at Temple in 2012, and at Boston College in 2013 and 2014.
+Chip Kelly eventually reunited with him at Ohio State when he took the offensive coordinator position for the Buckeyes in 2024.
+Ohio State finished the 2024 season with a 14–2 record and won the College Football Playoff National Championship at the conclusion of the season.